9b/netinfo/README.rst

 **/lookup?ip=8.8.8.8**

-Get back AS and network information for an IP address.
+Get back AS, network information and geolocation for an IP address.

 **/network-addresses?cidr=8.8.8.0/24**